-Today, Thanksgiving Day football games begin at noon followed by the rapid clearing of Thanksgiving dishes by 4PM in a mad rush to attend early Black Friday sales.
+Today, following the nationally-televised parade, Thanksgiving Day football games begin at noon followed by the rapid clearing of Thanksgiving dishes by 4PM in a mad rush to attend early Black Friday sales.

 It's little wonder, then, that Thanksgiving marks the start of the "Holy Season of Consumerism".

 That said, however, one of the most popular search terms in the Internet Age during Thanksgiving week remains Thanksgiving prayers.
 So it's good to know that American families can sit still down to a Thanksgiving Day feast to clasp hands, bow their heads, and give thanks for life's many bounties.

 Just like pilgrims did in days of old, gratitude is a fine perspective to have.

 And no matter what retailers, consumerists, and the cynics have to say, a blessed Thanksgiving, it seems, is here to stay.

 of the day from the History Channel, featuring the first Thanksgiving